HTTP-APIs/http-apis.github.io/pages/GSoC-19.md

 ----

 We would like to receive proposals that encompass different aspects of the development.
-Different tools are under development and candidates can present projects to fullfil multiple ideas in this page, plus proposals can contain anything that can be valuable according to [GSoC guidelines for students](https://google.github.io/gsocguides/student/writing-a-proposal).
+Different tools are under development and candidates can present projects to fulfill multiple ideas in this page, plus proposals can contain anything that can be valuable according to [GSoC guidelines for students](https://google.github.io/gsocguides/student/writing-a-proposal).

 ## Work on the Hydra Agent
 ### Idea:
-Currently the client is a proof of concept and only implements GET requests.
-We need a full fledged client that is in compliance with the Hydra Spec.
-We also need to make sure that the client syncs with the server to keep it's data updated, this is not currently handled by the client.
+Currently, the client is a proof of concept and only implements GET requests.
+We need a full-fledged client that is in compliance with the Hydra Spec.
+We also need to make sure that the client syncs with the server to keep its data updated, this is not currently handled by the client.
 The client must also contain a battery of tests to ensure that a server is in compliance with the Spec or not.
 ### Skill Required:
 - Python
 - Redis